About the Course

 A Strong Towns approach guides a community in making productive transportation investments with limited available resources.
 We go beyond simply transportation spending to align systems of growth and development with transportation policies.
 In this course, we will examine:

-- The forces that have shaped local government transportation investments and how that has impacted our development pattern.
+• The forces that have shaped local government transportation investments

-- How to balance maintenance needs with other investment opportunities, and which investments to prioritize.
+• How to balance maintenance needs with other investment opportunities

-- The difference between a road and a street, and how we increase the return-on-investment and safety of our stroads (street/road hybrids).
+• The difference between a road and a street, and why It matters

-- The role of safety in a transportation system and how to create a culture of systematic safety improvement.
+• The role of safety in a transportation system

-- The role of biking and walking in building a productive place, and how to build support for biking and walking investments.
+• The role of biking and walking in building a productive place

-- The role of transit in building a Strong Town, and how to make immediate transit enhancements on a limited budget.
+• The role of transit in building a Strong Town.

 Participants in this course will develop a plan for local action that they can begin implementing immediately.